- What Are They?

 - Laser treatment (laser tonsil cryptolysis): a noninvasive treatment that helps minimize or remove the tonsil pockets (crypts) where the tonsil stones are lodged

-- Tonsillectomy: removal of the tonsils, usually a last resort but the only way to completely eliminate tonsil stones and prevent new ones from forming
+- Tonsillectomy: removal of the tonsils, usually the last resort but the only way to completely eliminate tonsil stones and prevent new ones from forming

 How to get rid of tonsil stones at home